4 Key Considerations for Online Programs with Fieldwork Requirements

 BE AWARE OF THE SPECIFIC NEEDS OF ONLINE STUDENTS

-If your institution is interested in offering programs with fieldwork requirements online but isn’t sure it has the resources, capacity, or expertise to do so effectively, Wiley Education Services can help.
+If your institution is interested in offering programs with fieldwork requirements online but isn’t sure it has the resources, capacity, or expertise to do so effectively, we can help.
 We’ve assisted many higher education institutions with developing a plan to support students in securing field placements for their online programs.

 To learn more about other commonly asked online learning questions, check out our resources page for additional suggestions and information.